-In addition to standard equipment (see Computer Facilities), Merchandise Product Development students utilize the three pattern rooms and two sewing rooms at the Hope Street building of the Los Angeles campus for training in manual pattern drafting, sewing, draping and fit analysis.
+In addition to standard equipment (see Computer Facilities), Merchandise Product Development students utilize the three pattern rooms and two sewing rooms at the Hope Street Annex for training in manual pattern drafting, sewing, draping and fit analysis.
 The equipment at this facility includes drafting tables, dress forms, irons, ironing boards, rabbit punches, single needle sewing machines, overlock sewing machines, merrow machines, blindstitch sewing machine, coverstitch sewing machine, buttonhole machine, and rolling racks.
-There are comparable facilities and equipment for first year classes on the Orange County campus.
-Second year facilities and equipment are only available on the Los Angeles campus.
 All spaces are shared with the Apparel Industry Management and Fashion Design students.

-The students in this major also utilize the full suite of equipment and dye chemicals available in the Textile Testing and Dye labs on the Los Angeles campus for their second-year coursework in color management and textile testing.
-They also have access to PLM (Product Lifecycle Management) software by NGC to help develop, build, cost, produce, and track new designs.
+The students in this major also utilize the full suite of equipment and dye chemicals available in the Textile Testing and Dye labs for their second-year coursework in color management and textile testing.
+They also have access to PLM (Product Lifecycle Management) software by Logility® to help develop, build, cost, produce, and track new designs.
+PC labs are used for Adobe Illustrator, Photoshop, InDesign, and CLO 3-D Design.